How to Name Your Delaware LLC

 Prior to filing a corporation or LLC in the State of Delaware, you may want to check if the corporate name is available on the Delaware Secretary of State’s website.
-Below are a few guidelines that the Division of Corporations follows that you should be aware of when giving a title to your Delaware business entity and searching company names:
+Below are a few guidelines on how to name your LLC or corporation.

 1. When checking the name on the Division of Corporation’s website, the corporate ending should be dropped.
 A name can be considered in conflict with another entity type if the root is identical; whether the conflicting name is an LLC, corporation, LP, GP, LLP, Statutory Trust or any other entity on record.

-2. If the desired filing name is already in existence, the conflicting company may be asked for a “consent to use” name letter signed by an officer or manager of the conflicting entity on its letterhead.
+2. If the filing name is already in existence, the conflicting company may be asked for a “consent to use” letter.
+This letter would be signed by an officer or manager of the conflicting entity on its letterhead.

 3. If there is a desired name for a future filing, a reservation of name request can be submitted to the Delaware Secretary of State.
 The fee is $75 and runs for a period of 120 days.
 If the reserved name is filed within the 120 day period, a copy of the name reservation receipt will also need to be submitted for confirmation.

 4. If a desired name is not available, adding a letter, number or word should make the modified name available.